sapegin/washingcode-book/manuscript/Avoid_mutation.md

 One way to prevent mutations is to use a linter.
 ESLint has several plugins that try to do just that, and we’ll discuss them in the [Tooling](#tooling) chapter.

 [eslint-plugin-better-mutation](https://github.com/sloops77/eslint-plugin-better-mutation) disallows any mutations, except for local variables in functions.
-This is a great idea because it prevents bugs caused by the mutation of shared objects but allows you to use mutations locally.
+This is a great idea because it prevents bugs caused by the mutation of shared objects but allows us to use mutations locally.
 Unfortunately, it breaks even in simple cases, such as a mutation occurring inside `.forEach()`.

 Another way to prevent mutations is to mark all objects and arrays as read-only in TypeScript or Flow.